Emq17/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 <h1 align="center">Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this walkthrough, I'll help you observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 <h2>Environments and Technologies</h2>